 The cost of cybercrime is out of control.

-While following government guidelines, such as those published by the Cybersecurity and Infrastructure Security Agency’s (CISA), and employing proper security practices can help keep your company safe, cybersecurity practitioners know that even the best security controls can’t guarantee you won’t be breached.
+While following government guidelines, such as those published by the Cybersecurity and Infrastructure Security Agency’s (CISA), and employing proper security practises can help keep your company safe, cybersecurity practitioners know that even the best security controls can’t guarantee you won’t be breached.

 It’s about much more than simply “cleaning” your backups.